- Statement of Transactions (Classified According to Appropriation, Fund, and Receipt Account; and Related Control

 SFFAS No. 34, The Hierarchy of Generally Accepted Accounting Principles, establishes what constitutes GAAP for federal reporting entities.
 SFFAS No. 34 recognizes that some federal component reporting entities prepare and publish financial statements (pursuant to the accounting and reporting standards issued by the FASB) and provides that such financial statements prepared in conformity with accounting standards issued by the FASB also may be regarded as in conformity with GAAP.
 Per SFFAS No. 47, Reporting Entity, consolidation entities (that is, the consolidated government-wide reporting entity or a consolidated component reporting entity) may consolidate component or sub-component reporting entity financial statements prepared in accordance with FASB GAAP without conversion for any differences in accounting policies among the organizations.
 As a result, entities reporting in conformity with FASB GAAP, consistent with SFFAS 34, may also report their data to GTAS in conformity with FASB GAAP.

-Significant entities that are FASB reporters are required to provide Fiscal Service certain audited information that is necessary for the audit of the government-wide financial statements using MAX.gov (see Appendix B).
-This includes information for Note 5 (Investments), Note 20 (Dedicated Collections), Note 42 (COVID), and Note 38 (Reclassified Statements).
+Significant entities that are FASB reporters are required to provide Fiscal Service certain audited information that is necessary for the audit of the government-wide financial statements (see Appendix B).
+This includes information for Note 5 (Investments), Note 21 (Funds from Dedicated Collections), and Note 36 (Reclassification of Financial Statements Line Items).
 The information to be provided and the manner of obtaining audit coverage must be determined in consultation with Fiscal Service.
+Please reference the FY 2024 TFM Year-end Closing Bulletin for guidance on transmission of applicable documents.